hydroper/as3parser/docs/features.md

 ## Vector

-Some improvements to the Vector type:
+Enhancements to the Vector type:

-- You can assign an array initializer directly to a `Vector.<T>` typed variable.
+- You can assign an array initializer directly to a `Vector.<T>` typed variable with type inference.

 ## String literal type